-In possibly the vaguest definition of anything ever, Supreme Court Justice Potter Stewart wrote in his opinion on the case of “Jacobellis v Ohio” that while he was unable to define exactly what would make a movie obscene and therefore not protected under the First Amendment, “I know it when I see it.”
-This shoulder-shrugging definition has kept lawyers in business and artists pushing the sides of an envelope nobody knows the exact dimensions of for nearly 50 years.
+Possibly the vaguest definition of anything ever comes from Supreme Court Justice Potter Stewart in his opinion on the case of “Jacobellis v Ohio.”
+He was unable to define what would make a movie obscene and thus not protected under the First Amendment.
+He wrote: “I know it when I see it.”
+This shoulder-shrugging definition has kept lawyers and artists pushing the limits.
+Nobody has known the exact dimensions of obscenity for nearly 50 years.

-Likewise, and only a few years later (perhaps there was something in the air), film studies professor Brian Henderson said in his essay, “The Long Take,” that mise-en-scène is “cinema’s grand undefined term.”
-He begins by listing directors who are masters at it, including Murnau and Orson Welles, but then goes on to say “one does not lightly venture a definition of mise-en-scène… of which each person, when examined, reveals a different sense and meaning....”
+Mise-en-scène is similarly undefined.
+Only a few years later, film studies professor Brian Henderson said in his essay, “The Long Take,” that mise-en-scène is “cinema’s grand undefined term.”
+He begins by listing directors who are masters at it.
+He included masters like Murnau and Orson Welles.
+However, he went on to write “one does not lightly venture a definition of mise-en-scène… of which each person, when examined, reveals a different sense and meaning…”

-But, also like a play, critic Brian Henderson adds that mise-en-scène “requires the duration of the long take” — that once you add a cut you’ve jangled the mise-en-scène, reshuffled the deck, he wants things to be given time, he’s a fan of 10-minute continuous shots.
+However, also like a play, critic Brian Henderson adds that mise-en-scène “requires the duration of the long take.”
+Once you add a cut, you’ve jangled the mise-en-scène; reshuffled the deck.
+Henderson wants things to be given time.
+He’s a fan of 10-minute continuous shots.

 Stanley Kubrick was a master of beautiful mise-en-scène and he loved long takes.
-One place where this is particularly apparent is the penultimate scene in “2001: A Space Odyssey” where astronaut Dave Bowman lives out his life in a mysterious glowing room, watched over by the monolith.
-The furniture, the colors, the light, the placement of objects, the symmetry and the asymmetry are all done to create a particular beauty, replace one chair with a yard sale discovery and the whole frame is hit with a hammer and knocked askew.
+One place where this is particularly apparent is the penultimate scene in “2001: A Space Odyssey.”
+In this scene, astronaut Dave Bowman lives out his life in a mysterious glowing room, watched over by the monolith.
+The furniture, the colors, the light, the placement of objects, the symmetry and the asymmetry are all done to create a particular beauty.
+Replace one chair with a yard sale discovery and the whole frame is hit with a hammer and knocked askew.